iszczesniak/taw/actions1.md

 > Our schools have failed to teach basic skills because they do not
 > understand how children learn depending on their cultural
 > background.

+Grammatically, the revised sentences are complex (have a single independent clause and dependent clauses) but are easy to understand.

 We could argue that rewriting changes the meaning of sentences.
 Perhaps the author of the original sentence wanted to emphasize the